bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

     ~~~~~~~~~~~~~~~~~~~~~~~~
         convert.sh -PtargetDir=<dirPath> <pathToMapTifFile|pathToConditionTifFile>

-        In case of a LCCCI Map file the corresponding flag files must be in the same directory as the Map file.
+        In case of a CCI-LC Map file the corresponding flag files must be in the same directory as the Map file.
         They are automatically detected and added to the output NetCDF-4 file.
         If a condition product shall be converted the AggMean tif file must be provided as source.
 All the associated
         variables (AggMean, Std, Status and NYearObs) are considered and integrated into the output NetCDF-4 file if